 Level of urgency/strategic importance: high.

-Minimum estimated cost: \$78,000 per year
+Risk involved in implementing the recommendation: low Minimum estimated cost: \$78,000 per year

 Figures for expenditure of funding organizations on monitoring and evaluation are hard to come by as they are often incorporated in wider programmatic expenditure figures.
 One benchmark figure was found for the Prince Claus Foundation.